arq5x/bedtools2/docs/content/tools/subtract.rst

 |

-``bedtools subtract`` searches for features in B that overlap A. If an overlapping feature is found in B, the overlapping portion is removed from A and the remaining portion of A is reported.
+``bedtools subtract`` bedtools` subtract searches for features in B that overlap A by at least the number of base pairs given by the -f option.
+If an overlapping feature is found in B, the overlapping portion is removed from A and the remaining portion of A is reported.
 If a feature in B overlaps all of a feature in A, the A feature will not be reported.
+If a feature in B does not overlap a feature in A by at least the -f amount, the A feature will be reported in its entirety.

 ===============================